Skip to content

 """

-Some examples of 2D grain geometries:
+Examples of 2D grain geometries: BATES, tubular, pseudo-finocyl.

 """